BIOS3010/Module-10-HTS/00-Get_started.md

   * to go back to the terminal prompt, press the `q` key
 * To activate a specific program, run `module load software_name/version`

-For the rest of the HTS module, we will use `sra-tools`, `fastqc` and `fastp`.
-These are actually not pre-installed, and we will use the package manager `mamba` to install them.
+For the rest of the HTS module, we will use `sra-tools`, `fastqc` and `fastp`. `sra-tools` and `fastqc` are pre-installed on the server.
+But unfortunately not `fastp`.
+In order to install this software we will use `conda`, which is a so-called "package manager".
 Do the following:

 ```bash
 # Activate the conda software